ThomasArts/aetmodel/ThreatModel.md

 * Indeed, this falls under the threat of ["altcoin infanticide"](https://bitcointalk.org/index.php?topic=56675.0).

 		(6.1) EoP on the epoch node.
-			(6.1.)
-Exploitable vulnerabilities in AEVM leading to EoP
+			(6.1.1)	Exploitable vulnerabilities in AEVM leading to EoP (6.1.2) Exploit Erlang distribution to get access to node